ankhafizov/YOLO2CVAT/README.md

 - --cvat_task - Path to the exported .zip task file
 - --weights - Path to the YOLOv5 weights
 - --classes - Optional (default - all).
 Classes which will be predicted by YOLO.
-So if in initially YOLO predicts 3 classes (e.g. [A, B, C]), and there is flag ```--classes "A|C"```, only labels with classes A and C will be kept in output YOLO1.1 dataset.
+So if in initially YOLO predicts 3 classes (e.g. [A, B, C]), and there is flag ```--classes "A|C"```, only labels with classes A and C will be kept in output YOLO1.1 dataset
+- --img_format - Optional (default - png).
+File format of images
+- --prob_thresh - Probability threshold for YOLOv5.

 help: